Cream of rice is best known today as the trademarked name of a breakfast cereal. However, it is also the name of a soup, and a dessert.

-Cream of Rice
+Cream of Rice breakfast cereal

 Uncooked, it has the consistency of fine sand.

-Sometimes referred to as “semolina made from rice.”
+Cream of Rice® flour is sometimes referred to as “semolina made from rice.”

 |↑1||Press release 23 January 2007.
 B&G Foods Announces Agreement to Acquire Cream of Wheat from Kraft Foods.
 Accessed June 2020 at https://www.sec.gov/Archives/edgar/data/1278027/000110465907003827/a07-2427_1ex99d1.htm|